WRITTEN BY: BRUCE LOVELACE

 As an Amazon affiliate Canon Camera Geek receives a small commission from qualifying purchases, at NO added cost to you.

 Now there are several options, each a little different and with different price tags.
-You can read the review on the Amazon site: SL1 Battery Grip.
+You can read the reviews on the Battery Grips on the Amazon site.

 The bigger question might be if you really want a grip for the world's smallest DSLR camera.
 After all, the Canon SL1's appeal is its small size and lightweight.
 Do you want to add size and weight to you little SL1?